plone/svn-migrate/README.rst

 We use a three-step process for the migration.
 First get local SVN mirrors of all plone.org repositories (via svnsync or bootstrap with a svndump).
 Then for a subset of projects create local git exports.
-Finally create Git clones of the git exports, run cleanup actions on them and finally publish those to Github.
+Finally create copies of the Git exports, run cleanup actions on them and finally publish those to Github.

-The first step is extremely time consuming, but uses a sync approach, which makes it possible to update the data by new commits.
-The second and third step are destructive and require a `downtime` for the affected project.
+The first step is extremely time consuming.
+If you don't have a svndump it will take several days depending on your network connection and the load on the plone.org servers.
+But this step uses a sync approach, so you can update the data by new commits.
+The second and third step are destructive and require a `downtime/freeze` for the affected project.

 Detailed steps
 --------------